 How does a community with $1.7 trillion in annual spending power remain the poorest demographic in America?
 How did the institution that built Black Wall Street, survived slavery, and outlasted Jim Crow collapse in sixty years of freedom?

-A puzzle master looks at that timeline and identifies the variables that changed at the same time.
-The family did not collapse under oppression.
-It collapsed when two things happened at once — the government made marriage unprofitable and the culture made marriage unfashionable.
+A puzzle master examining that timeline spots the variables shifting simultaneously.
+The family did not collapse under oppression; instead it gave way when two things occurred together — the government made marriage unprofitable and the culture made marriage unfashionable.

-The welfare system penalized it.
-The entertainment industry ridiculed it.
-The political class ignored it.
-The result is a 77-to-1 wealth ratio between married and single Black women, hiding in plain sight inside every Federal Reserve report that no one in power is willing to read aloud.
+Penalized by the welfare system and ridiculed by the entertainment industry, it drew indifference from the political class and produced a 77-to-1 wealth ratio between married and single Black women, hiding in plain sight inside every Federal Reserve report that no one in power is willing to read aloud.

 Reverse both variables.
 Remove the financial penalty for marriage.
 Restore the cultural expectation that marriage is the economic foundation of the community — not an optional lifestyle choice.